 A few weeks ago, I pulled our garlic and hung them to dry.
 This was actually the first year I pulled them on time.
 We’ve been bothering to plant them every fall (just stick cloves into the ground about 3 inches deep) but never got around to harvesting them on time.

-Previous years, they would sit in the ground too long until the outer layers had rotted away.
-By the time we got around to them, worms were all up in them and we had to trim and eat the cloves right away.
-The year before was even worse – we didn’t pull the scapes early in the summer which sent most of the plant’s energy into the flowers instead of the bulbs.
+Previous years, they would sit in the ground too long until the outer layers had rotted away – they need to be pulled when the outer leaves start to turn yellow.
+It’s also important to pull the scapes early in the summer.
+Otherwise the plant will send most of the it’s energy into the flowers instead of the bulbs.

 This year, we fared much better.
 After curing (for about 2-3 weeks) and trimming the garlic, we had 4.5 lbs of the stuff.
 Considering organic garlic at the farmers’ market sells for $11/lb we grew about $50 worth of garlic.

-During a cookout we had while in Grand Junction CO, our host showed us a new way to cook garlic.
-He cut the tops off the whole garlic bulb, wrapped them in tin foil and threw them on the grill to roast.
-You can just squeeze the cloves out of the top right into you mouth – just perfect with a nice steak and some red wine.
+During a cookout we had in Grand Junction CO, our host simply cut the tops off the whole garlic bulbs, wrapped them in tin foil and threw them on the grill.
+Once roasted, you can squeeze the cloves out of the top right into you mouth – just perfect with a nice steak and some red wine.